exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

 int Interesting => 1729;
 ```

-Expression-bodied-members cannot have blocks of multiple statements, but those with a functional background should be warned that anything can be achieved by one of these members as a traditional member.
+Expression-bodied-members cannot have blocks of multiple statements, but those with a functional background should be warned that anything that a traditional member can do can be achieved by one of these members.
 The "expression" can be an assignment operation creating side effects, or a method invocation meaning that anything is possible.

 #### Ternary Operators